Stratified Lie systems: Theory and applications: Fundamentals of Lie systems

-and therefore span a finite-dimensional Lie algebra of vector fields.
+and they therefore span a Lie algebra of vector fields isomorphic to $\mathfrak{sl}_2$ \cite{LS,PW}.
 According to the Lie--Scheffers theorem, Riccati equations must admit a superposition rule.
-Indeed, it is known \cite{CGM00,In44,LS} that the general solution to a Riccati equation, $x(t)$, can be written in terms of a function $\Psi:\mathbb{R}^3\times \mathbb{R}\rightarrow \mathbb{R}$ in the form
+Indeed, it is known \cite{CGM00,In44,LS} that the general solution, $x(t)$, to a Riccati equation can be written in terms of a function $\Psi:\mathbb{R}^3\times \mathbb{R}\rightarrow \mathbb{R}$ in the form

-where $x_{(1)}(t),x_{(2)}(t),x_{(3)}(t)$ are three different particular solutions to $X$, and
+where $x_{(1)}(t),x_{(2)}(t),x_{(3)}(t)$ are three different particular solutions to $X$ and

+and the limit $k\to \infty$ should be admitted to retrieve the particular solution $x_{(2)}(t)$.
+This latter remark about recovering $x_{(2)}(t)$ and the fact that (\ref{Eq:PSR}) is only well defined in an open dense subset of $\mathbb{R}^3\times\mathbb{R}$ explain why $\Psi$ is called, more properly, a {\it local superposition rule} \cite{Dissertationes}.
+We will not study this aspect in detail here as it is not relevant to our purposes and it is not important for practical applications (see \cite{Dissertationes,LS20} for details).